-The developers of healthcare mobile apps or software for wearable devices must understand the laws that regulate patient privacy and security of medical data, as data breaches in healthcare sector pose serious problems with significant financial consequences.
-In the past two years, nearly 90 per cent of healthcare organizations in the US suffered from data breaches with estimated losses of $6.2 billion.
-More information about healthcare data breaches in 2017 can be found here.
+The developers of healthcare mobile apps or software for wearable devices must understand the laws that regulate patient privacy and security of medical data, as data breaches in the healthcare sector pose serious problems with significant financial consequences.
+In the past two years, nearly 90% of healthcare organizations in the US suffered from data breaches with estimated losses of $6.2 billion.

-Let us find out what are the core laws governing the healthcare information protection.
+Let us find out what the core laws governing healthcare information protection are.